Go To Top

 Whole life insurance that builds cash value

 The cash value is the amount that accumulates in a tax-deferred account.
 You'll receive interest on the amount, growing the funds further.
 And if you go with a mutual life insurance company, you may also receive dividends.
-That's because having a policy with a mutual life insurance company means you own a part of the company and can share in the profits in the form of an annual dividend payout.
+That's because having a policy with a mutual life insurance company means you own a part of the company and can share in the profits as an annual dividend payout.

-Five ways to use life insurance cash value
+How does whole life insurance cash value work?

-These are five ways you can best utilize the cash value of your policy:
+These are several ways you can access and use the cash value of your policy:

 • Add an accelerated death benefit rider.
 In most cases, the rider is free or low-cost.
 If you become terminally or chronically ill, you can use the cash value funds to pay for your medical and living expenses.

 • Use it to cover your premiums.
 If you have a sizable balance, you can stop paying your premiums and have them deducted from your cash value instead.
-Let your insurer know you're "paid up" and ask them to deduct the annual premiums from your cash value account.
+Tell your insurer you're "paid up" and ask them to deduct the annual premiums from your cash value account.

 • Ask your insurer to transfer the cash value to the death benefit.
 An insurer isn't obligated to do it, but they would agree to keep your business in most cases.
 Ask them to increase your policy's death benefit from the current amount of your cash value account.
 You'll transfer the cash value, which would go to the insurer when you die, to your loved ones.